Top 10 Foods Highest in Vitamin B12 (Cobalamin)

 Data Sources and References

-- Vitamin B12 in Health and Disease
+- Vitamin B12 in health and disease

-- Patient acceptance of intranasal cobalamin gel for vitamin B12 replacement therapy.
+- Patient acceptance of intranasal cobalamin gel for vitamin B12 replacement therapy

 Try the recipe nutrition calculator, or daily meal planner.